 1. Relax – Take one thing at the time

 Going into race day, the project will seem bigger and bigger.
 What will you eat for breakfast, transportation to the start line and other matters may overwhelm you.
 Just relax and focus on one thing at a time both before and during the race.
-When you swim, focus on swimming, not on how will you do the cycling leg.
+When you swim, focus on swimming, not on how well you do the cycling leg.
 Focus on the present.

 2. Have a plan before race day

-Have an absolutely clear plan about race day: which pace you are going to cycle, what you will do if you get a bike tire puncture and more.
+Have an absolutely clear plan about race day: which pace you are going to cycle, what you will do if you get a bike tire puncture, and more.
 Think all these things through, so you have a plan that makes you feel comfortable and ready.

 3. Visualize the race the day before

 The day before is for resting and visualizing the race.
 Take it easy, close your eyes and go through your race plan in your head again and again.
 At one point you will feel ready.
-You will feel that you have done enough and now it’s show time.
-Normally that is pretty late the night before the race ?
+You will feel that you have done enough and now it’s showtime.
+Normally that is pretty late the night before the race?

 4. Go through T1 and T2